Peering Into a Glowing Lava Lake: A Granada, Nicaragua Story

 The Safety Question

-I'd be dishonest if I didn't address this.
-Nicaragua has a Level 2 travel advisory (Exercise Increased Caution) due to political instability.
-Granada's tourist center is safe — I walked alone day and night without incident.
+This one deserves an honest answer.
+Nicaragua carries a Level 2 travel advisory (Exercise Increased Caution) due to political instability.
+Granada's tourist center is safe — travelers walk alone day and night without incident.
 But the political situation can shift.

 Check travel advisories before booking.
 Stay in tourist areas.
 Don't photograph police or military.
 The vast majority of travelers to Granada have trouble-free experiences, but situational awareness matters more here than in Costa Rica or Panama.